On the Steiner property for planar minimizing clusters. The isotropic case: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge the support of the GNAMPA--INdAM projects \textit{Problemi isoperimetrici in spazi Euclidei e non} (n.\ prot.\ UUFMBAZ-2019-000473 11-03-2019) and \textit{Problemi isoperimetrici con anisotropie} (n.\ prot.\ U-UFMBAZ-2020-000798 15-04-2020).
 The first author also acknowledges the support received from the European Union's Horizon 2020 research and innovation programme under the \textit{Marie Sk\l odowska-Curie grant No 794592} and from the ANR-15-CE40-0018 project \textit{SRGI - Sub-Riemannian Geometry and Interactions}.
-The third author also acknowledges the support of the \textit{ERC Starting Grant 676675 FLIRT – Fluid Flows and Irregular Transport}.
+The third author also acknowledges the support of the \textit{ERC Starting Grant 676675 FLIRT – Fluid Flows and Irregular Transport}, and he has also received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No.\ 945655).
+Most of the work of this paper was performed while the third author was at the Department Mathematik und Informatik of the University of Basel (Switzerland).
 The authors would like to thank F.~Morgan for useful comments on a first draft of this paper.